 During the 1760s, Adams began challenging Great Britain’s authority in colonial America.
 He came to view the British imposition of high taxes and tariffs as a tool of oppression, and he no longer believed that the government in England had the colonists’ best interests in mind.
 He was a critic of the Stamp Act of 1765, in which the British levied a tax on legal documents, newspapers and playing cards in the North American colonies.
 Adams also spoke out against the Townshend Acts of 1767, which levied tariffs on goods such as paper, glass and tea that were imported to America.

 In 1774, Adams attended the First Continental Congress in Philadelphia as a Massachusetts delegate.
 (The Continental Congress served as the government of the 13 American colonies and later the United States, from 1774 to 1789.)
 In 1775, as a delegate to the Second Continental Congress, Adams nominated George Washington (1732-99) to serve as commander of the colonial forces in the American Revolutionary War (1775-83), which had just begun.
-As a congressional delegate, Adams would later nominate Thomas Jefferson to draft the Declaration of Independence (which Adams would go on to sign alongside his second cousin, Samuel Adams).
+As a congressional delegate, Adams would later nominate Thomas Jefferson to draft the Declaration of Independence (which Adams went on to sign alongside his second cousin, Samuel Adams).